teelicht/resume_astro/src/pages/index.md

 #### Chief Product Owner eCommerce Customer Touchpoints | Jan 2022 - Present

-As the lead for the eCommerce Customer Touchpoints unit (IT) at REWE International AG, I manage three cross-functional product teams.
-Our scope includes the end-to-end development and maintenance of the online shops (web, Android, iOS), their integration with the internal ERP system, and the management of ETL processes that populate the company data warehouse.
+I manage three cross-functional product teams responsible for the end-to-end development and maintenance of our online shops (web, Android, iOS).
+My teams also handle their integration with the internal ERP system and manage the ETL processes that populate the company data warehouse.
 We operate using scaled, agile methodologies with a consistent focus on high-quality, sustainable software development.

+Key achievements in this role include the launch of the BILLA online shops in Austria and Czechia, a full migration of all infrastructure to the cloud, and the stabilization of the complete software stack.
+We also implemented significant accessibility improvements and delivered numerous new features.

 #### Head of Business Consulting | Oct 2019 - Jan 2022